 CSB and SJU faculty honored with Academic Affairs Awards

-Faculty and staff members from the College of Saint Benedict and Saint John’s University have again been honored with Academic Affairs Awards this year, but in an entirely new way.
+Four faculty members from the College of Saint Benedict and Saint John’s University have been recognized with top honors in the 2021 Academic Affairs Awards and Recognition presentation, which was released online.

-Ken Jones, professor of history, received the Sister Mary Grell/Robert Spaeth Teacher of Distinction Award.
+Ana Conboy, associate professor of languages and cultures, received the Sister Mary Grell/Robert Spaeth Teacher of Distinction Award.

-The S. Linda Kulzer Gender Educator Award was awarded to Madhu Mitra, professor of English and gender studies.
+The S. Linda Kulzer Gender Educator Award was awarded to Emily Paup, assistant professor of communication.

-The Linda Mealey Faculty/Student Collaborative Research and Creativity Award was presented to Annette Raigoza, assistant professor of chemistry.
+The Linda Mealey Faculty/Student Collaborative Research and Creativity Award was presented to Mary Stenson, associate professor of exercise science and sport studies.

-The first Jennifer Galovich Service Award was presented to Kaarin Johnston, professor of theater.
+The Jennifer Galovich Service Award was presented to Ken Jones, professor of history.

 Academic Affairs also recognized faculty for years of service, retirements, tenure and promotions and contributions as department chairs and leaders.